axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-sql/reference-destination-sql/_index.md

 | Type:    | string       |
 | Default: | empty string |

 *Description:* Specifies additional SQL options that are appended to the CREATE statement.
-That way you can customize what happens when {{% productparam "abbrev" %}} creates a new table in the database.
+That way you can customize what happens when {{% param "product.abbrev" %}} creates a new table in the database.
 Consult the documentation of your database server for details on the available options.
 Syntax:

 ```c